HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Experiments

 \subsubsection{Quantitative Analysis}

 To objectively evaluate the performance of our method, we conduct a quantitative comparison on the Pick-a-Pic dataset.
 For fair comparison, all alignment methods only use the HPSv2 scorer \cite{HPS} as the reward model.
-The results are organized in \cref{tab:sd_compare_pick} for SD V1.5-based backbones and \cref{tab:flux_compare_pick} for FLUX-based backbones, respectively.
+The results are organized in Tab.~\ref{tab:sd_compare_pick} for SD V1.5-based backbones and Tab.~\ref{tab:flux_compare_pick} for FLUX-based backbones, respectively.
 It is observed that our method effectively achieve alignment and outperform the previous methods by adjusting the generation trajectory step by step.
 The other two variants of our method also keep competitive performance with faster inference.
-By contrast, test-time methods suffer from under-optimization in preference alignment.
-However, DyMO \cite{DyMO}, benefiting from its semantic consistency objective, retains relatively high text–image alignment reflected by the CLIP score.
-The fine-tuning alignment methods produce suboptimal results due to due to the lack of input-specific adaptability.
-More metric comparison results across various benchmarks are provided in the {supplementary material}.
+More quantitative results across various benchmarks are provided in Appendix.